pharmpy/pharmpy/docs/index.rst

 Pharmpy is a library for pharmacometrics.
 It can be used as a regular python package, in R via reticulate or via its built in command line interface.
-The API of Pharmpy is model agnostic and the library is architectured to be able to handle different types of model formats and data formats.
+The API of Pharmpy is model agnostic and the library is architectured to be able to handle different types of model and data formats (currently only NONMEM is supported).

 Current features include: